blue-lotus-org/knowledge/README.md

 # BLUE LOTUS - Mistral Knowledge
-Knowledge pipe and graph powered by MistralAI.
-Obsidian like, but compatible for all kind of data.
-App is modular and flexible to upgrade via developer or users.
+Knowledge Pipeline and Graph designed by using MistralAI.
+Similar to Obsidian, but compatible for all data types.
+The application is modular and flexible for upgrades by the developer or users.

 ![BLUE LOTUS](BLUELOTUS.png)